A community of ideas and innovation.

 In 2013 UniSA launched its long-term strategic plan, Crossing the Horizon.
-This plan includes a commitment to deliver the Centre for Cancer Biology, the Science Creativity Education Studio and the Innovation & Collaboration Centre.
+This plan includes a commitment to deliver the Centre for Cancer Biology, the Museum of Discovery and the Innovation & Collaboration Centre.
 This Health Innovation Building will be home to all three – providing a space for collaboration, innovation and community engagement.

 For more information on building design, view the Health Innovation Building Design Presentation.

 For more information on UniSA's campus projects read the Enterprising Spaces: Campus Projects 2015 - 2018 brochure.

 Have a sneak peek of the building's progress to date

 Health Innovation Building construction - first quarter of 2017

 In 2013, the University of South Australia officially announced its new Centre for Cancer Biology (CCB), an alliance between UniSA and SA Pathology.
 This new research centre develops links between the UniSA community and up to 250 of Australia’s top researchers who are working hard on developing a more in-depth understanding of cancer and health issues.

 The Centre has a specific focus on fundamental research that is relevant to many types of cancer, as well as the research of blood-related cancers, such as leukaemia and lymphoma.